 This is my first-and-foremost go-to strategy of all time.
 Seriously.
 If all else fails, honesty will not.
 You may have set yourself up as an expert in your industry, but folks can smell dishonesty from a mile away, which is why it is so important to remain true to yourself.

 I know, I know- it’s difficult to see this play out in the business marketing world where it seems everyone’s credentials are over-the-top and egos are over-inflated, but there really are a segment of online marketers who believe in integrity and honesty.
-Make sure this is part of yourbusiness model and you’ll see great results.

 Your client trust factor will go through the roof because you aren’t afraid to show your failures, your hangups, your hiccups, your uncertainties.
 Be approachable and relatable all the while offering great value.
 Which leads me to my next point…